LulaKebaber/poopedApp/README.md

 ## Description

-PoopedApp is an iOS app written in SwiftUI that helps you track your daily bathroom activities.
+PoopedApp is an iOS app written in SwiftUI that helps you to cry after 5 minutes of using this app.
 Please note that the current UI/UX design is a work in progress and may not be visually appealing or intuitive at the moment.
 The app is currently under development and is not recommended for production use.

 ## Features

-- Track the date and time of each bathroom visit.
-- Record the duration of each visit.
-- Add notes or comments for each visit.
-- View a log of your bathroom activities.
+- no features

 ## Installation